Nonparametric Estimation of Matching Efficiency and Elasticity in a Spot Gig Work Platform: 2019-2023

 \subsection{Matching efficiency and elasticity in the platform}

-Figure \ref{fg:matching_efficiency_month_aggregate} illustrates the trends in matching efficiency normalized to December 2019 and matching elasticity for both the Hello Work public employment platform (left panels) and a private platform (right panels) from December 2019 to December 2023.
-In panel (a), the matching efficiency for Hello Work part-time remains relatively stable around the baseline, fluctuating within a narrow range without any significant upward or downward trends.
-In contrast, the private platform shows a markedly different pattern, with matching efficiency experiencing sharp increases, peaking around May 2023, reaching values of nearly 700, which implies that the efficiency is seven times larger than the initial period in December 2019.
+Figure \ref{fg:matching_efficiency_month_aggregate} illustrates the trends in matching efficiency, normalized so that December 2019 equals 100, and matching elasticity for both Hello Work (left panels) and the private platform (right panels) from December 2019 to December 2023.
+In panel (a), the dashed horizontal line indicates this baseline level of 100, corresponding to the normalized matching efficiency in December 2019.
+The matching efficiency for Hello Work part-time remains relatively stable around the baseline, fluctuating within a narrow range without any significant upward or downward trends.
+In contrast, the private platform shows a markedly different pattern, with matching efficiency experiencing sharp increases, peaking around May 2023 at around 800, which implies that the efficiency is about eight times larger than in the initial period in December 2019.

-Panel (b) presents the matching elasticity with respect to unemployment interacted with estimated efficiency and vacancies for both platforms.
-For Hello Work, the elasticity with respect to unemployment remains consistently around 0.4, suggesting that changes in unemployment have a moderate impact on the number of matches.
-The elasticity with respect to vacancies for Hello Work fluctuates around 0.6, indicating that the platform's matching process is more responsive to changes in vacancies than to unemployment.
-This pattern suggests a relatively balanced sensitivity to labor market conditions, although the responsiveness remains moderate.\footnote{The estimated elasticities differ from those reported in \cite{otani2024nonparametric}, likely due to the differing lengths of time horizons considered.
+Panel (b) presents the matching elasticities with respect to users and vacancies for both platforms.
+For Hello Work (left panel), the elasticity with respect to users fluctuates between approximately 0.3 and 0.5, while the elasticity with respect to vacancies ranges roughly from 0.4 to slightly above 1.0, with somewhat higher volatility, particularly in the earlier years.
+This suggests that the matching process is only moderately responsive to changes in users and vacancies and exhibits limited variation over time.\footnote{The estimated elasticities differ from those reported in \cite{otani2024nonparametric}, likely due to the differing lengths of time horizons considered.